A German right-wing extremist soldier's double life | DW | 20.05.2021

 Franco A., a goes on trial today.
 The German soldier allegedly plotted to attack prominent politicians while posing as a Syrian refugee.
 The case fuelled concerns over right-wing extremism in the Bundeswehr.

-Franco A.* stands accused of plotting "a serious act of violence that endangers the state", as well as fraud and illegally possessing weapons and explosives.
+Germany's first-ever false flag far-right terrorist trial begins on Thursday, as former soldier Franco A.*, thought to be part of wider conspiracy in the armed forces, stands accused of plotting "a serious act of violence endangering the state," as well as fraud and illegally possessing weapons and explosives.

 Prosecutors say the Bundeswehr officer had taken weapons and explosives from the German army in order to carry out an attack on targets including high-ranking politicians.